noahsmiths/HonorsCarolinaResumeApp/README.md

     ```

 ## Testing
+This app uses Jest to test front end and Mocha for backend.
+Tests can be run with 'npm test'.
+Currently, there is no dedicated test environment, so tread with caution.
+Add -- --coverage when testing front end for information on code coverage.
+Backend returns code coverage by default.
+Tests will continue to be added as project expands.

 ## Deployment
 * As it stands the production system lives on Carolina Cloud Apps, through student user accounts